Skip to content

 How do I formulate testable hypotheses for my A/B test?

-To formulate testable hypotheses for your A/B test, you need to clearly define the change or modification you want to test and predict the outcome of that change.
+To formulate testable hypotheses for your A/B test, you need to clearly define the change or modification and predict the outcome of that change.
 For example, if you want to test the impact of a different call-to-action button colour on conversion rates, your hypothesis could be: ‘Changing the call-to-action button colour from blue to green will increase conversion rates by 10%.’
-Formulating testable hypotheses helps guide the design and implementation of the A/B test.
+Formulating testable hypotheses helps guide the design and implementation.

 Author